 If you’re like me, then you know nothing beats curling up with a good book on a cool weather day, preferably with a warm drink in hand.
-So grab your favorite mug and stay tuned to see what’s on my reading list this winter!
+This season’s reads will make you laugh out loud, reflect on the way you move through the world, question what it means to be happy, and contemplate the consequences of a racially-divided society.
+From the engrossing tale of an African American labor and delivery nurse in Jodi Picoult’s Small Great Things to the hilarious mishaps that ensue from the pages of Graeme Simpson’s The Rosie Project, these picks are sure to please.
+So grab your favorite mug and check out what’s on my reading list this winter!

 The Best Buddhist Writing 2011 — Melvin McLeod and Editors of the Shambhala Sun

-I was pleasantly surprised by how much I liked this book.
-Rubin’s practical wisdom, humorous anecdotes, and gleanings from some of her greatest teachers, invite readers to challenge their preconceived notions of happiness, and cultivate practices to achieve the all-too-fleeting state of being.
+Rubin’s practical wisdom, humorous anecdotes, and gleanings from some of her greatest teachers come together in this enjoyable read, inviting us to challenge our preconceived notions of happiness and cultivate practices to achieve this all-too-fleeting state of being.
 Lighthearted and engaging, Rubin’s style pairs well with the research she includes.
 Reflections that initially seem intuitive are explored to reveal deeper meaning, and will leave you happily engrossed page after page.

 Unaccustomed Earth — Jhumpa Lahiri